aalhour/C-Sharp-Algorithms/README.md

 #### A Note to Contributors:

-If you wish to contribute to C# ALGORITHMS, then please make sure you check out the [Contribution Guidelines](CONTRIBUTING.md) first.
+If you wish to contribute to C# ALGORITHMS, then please make sure you check out the [Contribution Guidelines](.github/CONTRIBUTING.md) first.

-Note: The projects where tested with Visual Studio Community using .NET Core 2.0.3 on mac OS.

 ##
 ### DATA STRUCTURES